1995parham-teaching/TanhaDarKhaneh/README.md

 Here we want to demonstrate C programming with example projects and codes.
 These codes have companion videos that are available on youtube.

+## Review
+These videos reviews on some important points of C programming practically.

+- Functions

 ## Projects
 ### Phone Book :iphone:
 Phone book application stores user identification and phones as integers.